Practical advantage of non-Hermitian enhanced quantum sensing: Introduction

-To circumvent these fundamental and operational constraints—specifically the temporal limitations and the stringent requirements for experimental stabilization—the field has recently expanded into broader non-Hermitian paradigms.
-One prominent direction involves non-Hermitian quantum dynamics, which exploits intrinsic features such as complex-valued spectra and eigenstate non-orthogonality in the absence of EPs~\cite{chu2020quantum,PhysRevLett.133.180801,PhysRevLett.128.223903,g3n3-gh49}.
-By operating away from the degeneracy points, these dynamical protocols aim to enhance precision without suffering from critical slowing down.
-In parallel, non-Hermitian topology has emerged as another robust alternative, where phenomena such as the non-Hermitian skin effect leverage the extreme sensitivity of the bulk spectrum to boundary conditions, offering a radical departure from the localized sensing paradigms of Hermitian physics~\cite{PhysRevLett.125.180403,zou2021observation,deng2024ultrasensitive,deng2024ultrasensitive,PhysRevLett.86.787}.
+To circumvent these fundamental and operational hurdles—particularly the severe temporal constraints and the daunting requirement for experimental stabilization—the frontier of non-Hermitian metrology has recently expanded into broader, alternative paradigms beyond the traditional EP framework.
+One prominent avenue focuses on exploiting {\it non-Hermitian quantum dynamics} away from any spectral degeneracies, harnessing intrinsic features such as complex-valued eigenenergies and eigenstate non-orthogonality~\cite{chu2020quantum,PhysRevLett.133.180801,g3n3-gh49}.
+By deliberately operating in the non-degenerate regime, these dynamical protocols aim to boost parameter sensitivity while entirely bypassing the penalty of critical slowing down.
+In parallel, {\it non-Hermitian topology} has emerged as another powerful strategy.
+Here, phenomena such as the non-Hermitian skin effect leverage the extreme susceptibility of the bulk spectrum to boundary perturbations, providing a sensing mechanism that represents a radical departure from the localized Hermitian paradigms~\cite{PhysRevLett.128.223903,PhysRevLett.125.180403,zou2021observation}.